ibexa/documentation-developer/docs/personalization/api_reference/tracking_api.md

 ### User identifier

 High quality recommendations can only be delivered if the underlying data is correct and consistent.
 For consistent tracking it is crucial to choose and use a consistent identifier for a user.
 A user usually visits a website anonymously.
 Therefore, their identifier is either a first-party cookie or a session ID provided by the website.
-If there is no existing user ID handling that we can re-use, it is recommended that you use your own cookie and set the expiry date to at least 90 days from the last usage.
+If there is no existing user ID handling that can be re-used, it is recommended that you use your own cookie and set the expiry date to at least 90 days from the last usage.
 If there is a login mechanism, the user is usually tracked with a temporary identifier before the login.
 Immediately after a successful login process a Login event must be sent.
 At this point a [pseudonymous](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32016R0679&from=EN#d1e1489-1-1) user ID, for example, a system's internal registration id, must be used.
 After logout, the anonymous user ID can be used again.

 !!! note